QuickDapp/QuickDapp-OLD/docs/deployment/docker.md

 At present, QuickDapp provides built-in support for [deploying to DigitalOcean](./digital-ocean.md).

+!!!
+The `Dockerfile` sets the web app port to 8080 by default and exposes this port to the host machine.
+!!!

 ## Bundling NPM packages

 Most Node packages will get automatically bundled into the built output by webpack.
 However, some packages will still require their `node_modules` sub-folders to exist at runtime in order to work properly (e.g [Prisma](https://www.prisma.io/)).